zauberzeug/livesync/README.md

 ## Releases

 Just create and push a new tag with the new version name (v0.2.1 for example).
-After successful build a new release will be created.
+After a successful build a new release will be created.
-This should be edited to describe the changes.
+This should be edited to describe the changes in the release notes.